Kong/docs.konghq.com/app/plugins/udp-log.md

 ---                           | ---
 `name`                        | The name of the plugin to use, in this case: `udp-log` `consumer_id`<br>*optional*   | The CONSUMER ID that this plugin configuration will target.
 This value can only be used if [authentication has been enabled][faq-authentication] so that the system can identify the user making the request.
-`value.host`                  | The IP address or host name to send data to `value.port`                  | The port to send data to on the upstream server `value.timeout`               | Default `10000`.
+`config.host`                  | The IP address or host name to send data to `config.port`                  | The port to send data to on the upstream server `config.timeout`               | Default `10000`.
 An optional timeout in milliseconds when sending data to the upstream server

 [api-object]: /docs/{{site.data.kong_latest.release}}/admin-api/#api-object
 [configuration]: /docs/{{site.data.kong_latest.release}}/configuration